Last updated on April 5th, 2022 at 01:54 am

 There have been technological advances made in the development of PV cells to reduce their production costs and improve their capability in harnessing solar energy.

-Aside from utilising visible light, there is a new PV cell capable of using the ultraviolet and infrared region of the spectrum to generate electricity.
-This allows the possibility of a more efficient single-junction PV cell able to absorb the entire light spectrum with no requirement for a multi-junction cell.
-If successfully implemented, it will also reduce the production costs of the individual PV cell.
+Aside from utilising visible light, there is a new PV cell capable of using the ultraviolet and infrared region of the light spectrum to generate electricity.
+This increases the efficiency of a single-junction PV cell, with no requirement for a multi-junction cell, and reduces the production costs of the individual PV cell.

 Another way will be to use concentrators (Fresnel lenses) to gather and focus sunlight into a small area with PV cells to generate electricity.
-This has been implemented in solar thermal plants with the concentrators able to track the sun automatically throughout its traverse through the sky maximising the amount of sunlight being collected for generating electricity.
+Solar thermal plants have utilised such concentrators that carries out automatic tracking of the sun’s position to maximise the amount of collected sunlight.
 This technology is called concentrated photovoltaic technology (CPV).
-It will reduce installation costs as lower number of PV cells will be required.
+It will also reduce installation costs as lower number of PV cells will be required.

 - Bathmann., D. (2010).
 Army deploys innovative battery-recharging kit. https://www.army.mil/article/43176/army_deploys_innovative_battery_recharging_kit (last accessed 03/03/2021)